 Alternatives to Rule of 55 Withdrawals

 The rule of 55, which doesn’t apply to traditional or Roth IRAs, isn’t the only way to get money from your retirement plan early.
-For example, you won’t pay the penalty if you take distributions from a 401(k) early for these reasons:
+For example, you won’t have to pay the penalty if you take distributions from a 401(k) early for these reasons:

 - You become totally and permanently disabled.